HPC setup

 1.2.
 Add private key to ssh-agent

-Once, we have generated your SSH keys, add the key to your system:
+Once you have generated your SSH keys, add the private key to your system’s ssh-agent (id_UCloud is the filename you specified when generating the key):

 1.3.
 Copy SSH Key to remote server